-What local government office should you run for?
+What political office should you run for?

-- For example, if you have have law enforcement experience, you might want to make a run for sheriff.
+- For example, if you have law enforcement experience, you might want to make a run for sheriff.

 - If you are an educator, you may want to bring your expertise to run for local school board.

 - Are you an attorney or have legal experience?
 You may be qualified for a run for a judicial position or district attorney.

 Here are other local positions that first time candidates often seek: